-Church Reef and Kapikan Reef are both patch reefs (small, isolated coral platforms) that have no permanent island.
+Like Kapikan Reef, it is a patch reef (small, isolated coral platforms) that has no permanent island.

-They have long been identified as having considerable potential for recreational diving due to the amazing biodiversity of the area.
+The area has long been identified as having considerable potential for scuba diving, muck diving and snorkeling due to its great biodiversity.

 Church Reef’s coral platforms are known for some amazing snorkeling and diving opportunites.

-The rim of Church Reef has a circumference of about 7.5km.
-The reef rim is generally regarded as being steep on all sides.
+The reef rim’s circumference measures approximately 7.5km.
+It is generally regarded as being steep on all sides.

-The steepest section sits in the north-west, where there is an almost vertical wall with depths of up to 40m as well as caves and recesses going back about 1m.
+The steepest section lies in the northwest, where there is an almost vertical wall with depths of up to 40m, as well as caves and recesses going back about a meter.

-The south-west facing outer reef has an interesting profile with a deep shelf.
-It drops off very steeply, often at an estimated 80°, with some parts being almost vertical.
+The southwest-facing outer reef has an interesting profile with a deep shelf.
+It drops off steeply, mostly at an estimated 80°, with some parts being almost vertical.

-A complex system of deeper lagoons is located towards the south-western end of the reef.
-The depth in these may be 10m or more, and they become almost cut-off at low tide by the outer reef crest.
+A complex system of deeper lagoons is located towards the southwestern end of the reef.
+The depth in these lagoons may be 10m or more, and are almost cut-off at low tide by the outer reef.